PrathamGupta/CTFPractice/idekCTF/README.md

 ## What I Do Here

 Here I am trying to understand what the CTF questions are and how the solutions are formed and learn the different ways solutions can exist in the process.

+I have added some crypto challenges